Skip to main content

 Tips for writing alt text

 • Keep your alt text brief.
-We recommend no more then 1-2 sentences, and the Webex Events platform limits alt text to 250 characters.
+We recommend no more than 1-2 sentences, and the Webex Events platform limits alt text to 250 characters.

 • Describe the image in context with its surroundings.
 Ask yourself, "What essential information do people need to know about this image?"
 Your goal is to provide the text equivalent of what the image is conveying.